Use Azure Storage for SQL Server backup and restore

 The following SQL Server components are used when backing up to Azure Blob storage.

 |URL||A URL specifies a Uniform Resource Identifier (URI) to a unique backup file.
 The URL is used to provide the location and name of the SQL Server backup file.
 The URL must point to an actual blob, not just a container.
 If the blob does not exist, it is created.
 If an existing blob is specified, BACKUP fails, unless the > WITH FORMAT option is specified.
 The following is an example of the URL you would specify in the BACKUP command: http[s]://[storageaccount].blob.core.windows.net/[container]/[FILENAME.bak].
 HTTPS is recommended but not required.|

 |Credential||The information that is required to connect and authenticate to Azure Blob storage is stored as a credential.
 In order for SQL Server to write backups to an Azure Blob or restore from it, a SQL Server credential must be created.
 For more information, see SQL Server Credential.|

 SQL Server 2016 has been updated to support block blobs.
 Please see Tutorial: Using Microsoft Azure Blob storage with SQL Server 2016 databases for more details.

 Create an Azure account if you don't already have one.
 If you are evaluating Azure, consider the free trial.

 Then go through one of the following tutorials that walk you through creating a storage account and performing a restore.

-Review additional documentation starting with SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.
+Review additional documentation starting with SQL Server Backup and Restore with Microsoft Azure Blob storage.

 If you have any problems, review the topic SQL Server Backup to URL Best Practices and Troubleshooting.

-For other SQL Server backup and restore options, see Backup and Restore for SQL Server in Azure Virtual Machines.
+For other SQL Server backup and restore options, see Backup and Restore for SQL Server on Azure Virtual Machines.